microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

   a tree of all `sendInput` commands
 * [ ] Enable the `SuggestionsControl` to open with or without a search box
 * [ ] Plumb support for shell-driven completions through the core up to the app
-* [ ] Figure out how exactly we want to persist recent commands / directories.
-Globally?
-Per-profile?
-Layered?
-Per executable (does that even make sense)?
-* [ ] Persist recent commands / directories accordingly
 * [ ] Expose the _current_ commandline from the `TermControl`
 * [ ] Add a `useCommandline` property to `suggestions`, to pre-populate the search with the current commandline.
+* [ ] Persist recent commands / directories accordingly

 ### 🏃‍♂️ Run